-GE used to be the gold standard on the development of management systems and processes.
+GE (General Electric) used to be the gold standard on the development of management systems and processes.
 At its zenith, GE was known as a factory where some of the finest business leaders were incubated, nurtured and prepared for leadership.
 With peerless business management and training systems, GE supplied a generation of CEOs to corporate America.
 The company pioneered and scaled many industrial age management systems and sold them across the world.
 One of those systems is the Six Sigma: Six Sigma was invented in Motorola, GE through its former leader, Jack Welch, popularized it when the company adopted it.
 As Toyota perfected its Kaizen and Japan pursued Total Quality Management, GE gave America management systems for growth and success.
 But that was the old GE; the present GE is sick.

 Last December, I offloaded on GE for many mistakes in its strategy.
 My conclusion was that GE should reach out to modern conglomerates like Amazon, Google and Alibaba to learn new things.
 I do believe that the concept of TQM and some of the old management systems used in the industrial age empires are not necessarily relevant in the knowledge economy.
 In the past, you built for absolute quality and perfection.
 Today, you build for a balance between quality and quantity.
 Yes, you launch a half-bake web product in the day and wait for comments to fix it in the night.
 You make a video game in the day and wait for comments to fix it in the night.
 You make a hardware product (yes voice assistant like Alexa) but the development never finishes because the AI that powers it in the cloud is a continuum.
 The ways products are engineered are changing.
 While that may not necessarily apply to making turbines, GE could learn from these modern firms.